 - Allowing data to do their job: reaching wide audiences and having their collection impact something

 - Transparency in research

-Open is even better than getting something for free because you have permissions to alter that material to best fit your needs.
+The reason that open is even better than getting something for free is because you have permissions to alter that material to best fit your needs.
 Whether you are a faculty member who wants to tailor the text of the course so it is more applicable or a student that likes to mix resources together and share their remixes with fellow students, open means you get free resources and more!

 In order for something to qualify as OER, you must have permission to alter the material to be able to use it most effectively.
 The key tenets, or 5 R’s, that qualify a material as OER are the ability to:

 This is what gets me excited about OER.
 It’s the adaptability, customizability, and ability to improve quality of resource use and instruction.
 Pawlyshyn, Braddlee, Casper, and Miller (2013) conducted a cross-institutional case study and asserted that ‘creative use of OER offers tangible benefits in student success and retention, resulting in measurable performance increases.’
 Why wouldn’t faculty be using resources that not only lift financial burden from students but also could result in improved learning outcomes?
-I think that we can talk about cost until we are blue in the face and as much as faculty should care, and do care about burdensome costs for students, many don’t take this into consideration.
-Faculty that would never sacrifice quality for a few bucks saved, but I think it’s more than that.
+I think that we can talk about cost until we are blue in the face and as much as faculty should care, and do care about burdensome costs for students, they don’t really care.
+I understand, and I know faculty that would never sacrifice quality for a few bucks saved, but I think it’s more than that.
 If we discussed with faculty the ability that OER have to improve teaching and learning, I think it would be a completely different discussion that would garner the attention of those that select the resources at their institution, those that could be the champions of OER.